top of page

 The challenge is, you don't see high quality strength training represented in the media.
 Instead you see core workouts that promise a flat stomach, triceps exercises for toned arms, time consuming programs that are designed for body builders, high accountability (expensive) programs promising to push you harder, influencers that tell you you soreness is good, and toning exercises with low resistance and high reps.
 These ignore the movement science principles that provide what you really want, in less time and with less worry.

-If you are looking to preserve muscle because you want to feel and function well as you age and lose weight, click here for. more information about this six month, science-based, step by step program that transforms each type of exercise into whole person self care.
+You’ll also receive practical motivation tips for workouts, strategies for avoiding workout strain, and support for building confidence in training, especially important for beginners and older adults.
+If you are looking to preserve muscle because you want to feel and function well as you age and lose weight, click here. more information about this six-month, science-based, step-by-step program that transforms each type of exercise into whole person self care.

 bottom of page